kelvin0520lcy/campus-crawler/README.md

 For Milestone 1, the backend server has already been deployed on Render.
 Therefore, the evaluator does not need to run the backend locally in order to test the main proof of concept.
 The mobile frontend is configured to communicate with the deployed backend, which then retrieves campus location data from Firestore.

+Note: The backend server is hosted on Render and may go to sleep after a period of inactivity.
+If the app does not fetch location data immediately, please wait for a short while and try again, as the server may need some time to restart.

 ### Backend Access

 The backend is hosted on Render.

 ```text
 Deployed backend URL: https://campus-crawler.onrender.com